 “People can have really crazy deformities and NOT have pain.
 Pain is a multi-factorial, personal experience of a person.
 If it were as simple as correcting a leg-length inequality, we’d have solved the most expensive and debilitating healthcare issue in the world.”

-While most research find that people with leg-length discrepancy tend to also have higher reports of hip and knee pain, the differences between those with and without leg-length discrepancy aren’t very significant.
+While most research find that people with uneven hips tend to also have higher reports of hip and knee pain, the differences between those with and without leg length discrepancy aren’t very significant.

-The authors stated, “Moderate-to-severe symptoms were more common in participants with [leg-length discrepancy] than without [leg-length discrepancy], though this was not statistically significant in either knee or hip joint.
+The authors stated, “Moderate-to-severe symptoms were more common in participants with [leg length discrepancy] than without [leg length discrepancy], though this was not statistically significant in either knee or hip joint.
 We cannot determine causality from this cross-sectional study.”
-(11)

-Another study with 1,430 subjects find a lack of an association between pain in the greater trochanter and leg-length discrepancy.
-Among the 271 subjects with hip pain, 37 of them had a leg-length inequality of one millimeter or greater while the remaining ones had no leg-length discrepancy.
-(12)
+Another study with 1,430 subjects find a lack of an association between pain in the greater trochanter and leg length discrepancy.
+Among the 271 subjects with hip pain, 37 of them had a leg length discrepancy of one millimeter or greater while the remaining ones had no leg length discrepancy.

-While it seems like leg-length discrepancy is associated with pain, we should not mistaken association (and correlation) with causation.
+While it seems like leg length discrepancy is associated with pain, it should not be mistaken for a causation.
 Still, some therapists and trainers try to “correct” this issue with “aggressive” hands-on therapies and specific exercises.
-Considering the complexity of the topic, what should we ask when reading such research?
+Considering the complexity of the issue, what should you ask when reading such research?

-“First: how was the leg-length inequality measured?
-Quantifying true anatomic leg-length inequality is difficult.
+“First: how was the leg length discrepancy measured?
+Quantifying true anatomic leg length discrepancy is difficult.
 In my review paper, I only used studies that had used more accurate and reliable measuring techniques,” Dr. Knutson suggested.